joannakl/cs102/projects/project2.markdown

 <div class="content-inner" markdown=1>

-Your program has to be a console based program (no graphical interface) - this means that the program should not open any windows or dialogs to prompt user for the input.
+Your program has to be a console based program (no graphical interface) - this means that the program should not open any windows or dialog boxes to prompt user for the input.
+(Use the `Scanner` class to read the user input.)

 </div> </div></div>